Kadee80/WebDev_Spring17/Week_2/README.md

 3. Using the recipe you marked up with HTML this week *(or a new one)* wireframe your desired layout for a single recipe page on your hypothetical recipe site.
 Think - rows, columns, sidebars, headers, footers etc. Be sure to mark up each block of content in your wireframe with a few HTML tags for practice.

 4. Mark up your recipe in HTML semantically based on your wireframe.
-We will learn how to lay out the page next week with CSS.
+Bonus points for applying some basic font and color styles.